National Finance Commission Award: Current formula and factorial changes

 The inverse population density became prime factor in calculating the NFC awards program.

 Due to growing economic and financial demands, the NFC formula had to be changed to modern formula to compete with economic challenges.
 In 2009, Finance Minister Shaukat Tarin stated that population won't be the only parametric equation used in calculating the next NFC award.
 For the economic and financial distribution of the new award under the NFC program, factors such as inverse population density and rate of change in poverty have also been added and inserted in equations calculating the NFC formula by mathematicians and government statisticians in their research.
 In 2009, the work on new formula begins to determine the formula for new NFC award, with political parties began meeting leaders of provincial parties.

-After reaching concession with the four provinces and the federal government, the seventh NFC award was enacted by the program and ultimately, the seventh award produced the conclusive results.
+After reaching consensus with the four provinces and the federal government, the seventh NFC award was enacted by the program and ultimately, the seventh award produced the conclusive results.
 The seventh NFC award has allotted 82.98% of financial grants to four provinces to weight to population, in which approximately 10.3% of financial grants shares were asked to be spent on reduction of poverty in the country.
 Under the new formula, approximately 51.74% of revenue shares were directed to Punjab; ~24.55% to Sindh; ~14.62% to Khyber Pakhtunkhwa; and ~9.09% to Balochistan Province; all shares were distributed based upon their performances.
 Finally in 2009, President Asif Ali Zardari signed the final release papers and enacted the 7th NFC Award under the NFC program.

 The seventh award under the NFC program showed the multiplication and divisional factors and the functions in respect to following listed issues: